Overwatch Contenders: Player allocations

-While there is no limit to how many players may be signed to a team, all Contenders teams may have only eight players designated as eligible to compete in a given week.
-The minimum age to play in Contenders is 13, except in the China region, where the minimum age is 16.
+While there was no limit to how many players may be signed to a team, all Contenders teams could have only eight players designated as eligible to compete in a given week.
+The minimum age to play in Contenders was 13, except in the China region, where the minimum age was 16.

 Two-way contracts

 In 2018, the Overwatch League allowed OWL teams to sign up to four players to two-way contracts with their associated academy team.
 A maximum of four of the two-way players could play in a single Contenders match, and a two-way player could not play in a Contenders match and Overwatch League match in the same week.
 These players would spend the majority of their time on a team's Contenders roster, but could freely move to their respective OWL team for up to two matches in any stage of regular season.
 Players under two-way contracts counted against both the OWL team's roster limit and OWC team's roster limit.
 In addition, two-way players had to be paid the same minimum salary ($50,000 as of 2018) and benefits as any other Overwatch League player.
 In August 2020, the OWL removed the limit on the number of players that a team could have on a two-way contract.